turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 Programming is all about creating abstractions, and in order to create an abstraction we must be able to assign names to things.
 Variables are a way of creating a name for a piece of data.

-In some languages you need to specify what type of data (like a number, word, etc) can go in a certain variable, referred to as Strongly Typed.
-Ruby, however, has a Flexible Type system where any variable can hold any kind of data.
+In some languages you need to specify what type of data (like a number, word, etc) can go in a certain variable, referred to as Staticaly Typed.
+Ruby, however, has a Dynamic Type system where any variable can hold any kind of data.
 Additionally, some languages require you to "declare" a variable before you assign a value to it.
 Ruby variables are automatically created when you assign a value to them.
 Let’s try an example:

 ```ruby
 num = 10